Procter & Gamble (P&G) Organizational Culture Analysis

 Trust.
 This characteristic of the organizational culture establishes a foundation of trust in Procter & Gamble.
 The purpose is to develop employees’ confidence in each other’s work.
 This condition helps Procter & Gamble in minimizing conflict and promoting beneficial positivity in workers’ behaviors.
 For example, this feature of the corporate culture facilitates high quality relations among employees, between employees and customers, and between P&G and consumers.
 This effect contributes to Procter & Gamble’s high performance in the consumer goods market.

-The Procter & Gamble Company’s Organizational Culture: Advantages & Disadvantages, Recommendations
+The Procter & Gamble Company Culture: Advantages & Disadvantages, Recommendations

 One of the advantages of Procter & Gamble’s organizational culture is that it motivates employees to aim for excellence.
 For example, leadership and passion for winning are cultural characteristics that prompt employees to focus on achieving beyond-satisfactory output.
 Going beyond typical standards and expectations helps Procter & Gamble achieve industry leadership.
 Another advantage of P&G’s work culture is the spirit of accountability maintained through the ownership cultural trait.
 Such accountability facilitates problem-solving and suitable strategic responses to challenges Procter & Gamble experiences in the consumer goods industry.

-However, the disadvantage of having moderate but limited emphasis on technical enhancement is notable in Procter & Gamble’s organizational culture.
+However, the disadvantage of having moderate but limited emphasis on technical enhancement is notable in Procter & Gamble’s business culture.
 For example, passion for winning is a cultural characteristic that encourages employees to seek excellence in their work, but such passion does not necessarily equate to technical improvement.
 Also, the corporate culture encourages employees to have integrity, which includes technical mastery, but does not necessarily drive Procter & Gamble’s employees to achieve beyond the technical requirements of their jobs.
 Considering this disadvantage, a recommendation is to improve the organizational culture by adding a trait that highlights P&G’s continuous technical development, inclusive of skills necessary to support Procter & Gamble’s product development strategy.
-This additional trait can be integrated because the organizational culture already encourages the related traits of leadership and passion for winning.
+This additional trait can be integrated because the work culture already encourages the related traits of leadership and passion for winning in the consumer goods business organization.

 References